somrajroy/CloudLandingZone/README.md

 | **Cost Management**       | Implement **budgets, billing alerts**, **cost dashboards**, and **chargeback models** to control spend            |

 # Tagging Strategy: The Non-Negotiable Foundation of an Enterprise Landing Zone & Metadata Backbone of a Cloud Landing Zone
 Tagging is a crucial and top-priority component of a Well-Architected enterprise cloud landing zone, regardless of the cloud provider (AWS, Azure, GCP).
-Tagging serves as a foundational mechanism for resource organization, governance, security enforcement, cost management, environment separation, automation, and compliance, which are core objectives of a landing zone.
-While often viewed as a simple operational task, a well-defined tagging strategy is the primary mechanism for enabling automated governance, security, enterprise-wide compliance and FinOps (Financial Operations).
-Tags act as metadata for all cloud resources, allowing for granular control and visibility. <br/>
+Tagging serves as a foundational mechanism for resource organization, governance, security enforcement, cost management, environment separation, automation, and compliance, which are core objectives of a landing zone. <br/>

 Here is why Tagging is crucial for any enterprise-grade landing zone :<br/>
  * `Resource Organization & lifecycle management` : Tags provide metadata to categorize and group resources (e.g., by environment, department, or project), making it easier to manage complex cloud environments with hundreds or thousands of resources.<br/>